fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 ### Base Constructs

-The ATS messages to FIXM logical model map in section 4.4.4 at times maps an ATS message field to a structured FIXM entity without providing further detail.
-This occurs with ‘lower level’ entities that are defined in the FIXM *Base* package.
-One such example is field 15a, which is mapped to the *Base* class *TrueAirspeed*.
+The ATS messages to FIXM logical model map in [This chapter](ats-message-to-fixm-mapping/mapping-of-ats-fields-to-fixm) at times maps an ATS message field to a structured FIXM entity without providing further detail.
+This occurs with ‘lower level’ entities that are defined in the FIXM `Base` package.
+One such example is field 15a, which is mapped to the `Base` class `TrueAirspeed`.

-This section provides further detail for the mapping to *Base* classes where those classes represent compound values.
+This section provides further detail for the mapping to `Base` classes where those classes represent compound values.

 #### FlightLevelOrAltitude

-A level or altitude is captured in FIXM by the class *FlightLevelOrAltitudeChoice* in package *Base.RangesAndChoices*.
-It consists of choice between flight level (class *FlightLevel*) or altitude (class *Altitude*).
-In each case a unit of measure is specified (respectively *UomFlightLevel* and *UomAltitude*) and a vertical distance (class *VerticalDistance* in package *Base.Measures*) expressed as a floating point number.
+A level or altitude is captured in FIXM by the class `FlightLevelOrAltitudeChoice` in package `Base.RangesAndChoices`.
+It consists of choice between flight level (class `FlightLevel`) or altitude (class `Altitude`).
+In each case a unit of measure is specified (respectively `UomFlightLevel` and `UomAltitude`) and a vertical distance (class `VerticalDistance` in package `Base.Measures`) expressed as a floating point number.
 Table 5 provides a mapping between the level/altitude in PANS-ATM ATS messages and the level/altitude in FIXM.